parker-hemphill/media-converter/README.md

 * In this example I use `'/media/media'` as the mount point on my server and UID "1000" to map my primary user to the container.
 You can get the UID/GID of desired user by running `id <USER_NAME>`.
 I.E. `id plex`
 * Change "TZ" to match your desired timezone.
 A vaild list can be found at https://www.wikiwand.com/en/List_of_tz_database_time_zones under the "TZ database name" column.
 Default is "America/New_York"
 * Change "ENCODE" to `'x264'` or `'x265'` to use h264 (default if option isn't set) or h265 (HVEC)
+* If this is purely a host for converting media you can add the enviromental variable "MEDIA_SERVER=no" to give more processing power to the HandBrakeCLI process (Defaults to yes and normal priority if not set)
 ```
 #docker-compose.yaml
 version: "3"